-With the struggle to manage burdensome student loans, balance the cost of mortgages and meet the endless barrage of other living expenses, why should life insurance be a priority for us as young adults?
+With the struggle to manage burdensome student loans, balance the cost of mortgages and meet the endless barrage of other living expenses, why should life insurance be a priority for young adults?

-The answer is simple: it provides invaluable protection for our family’s financial future.
-We spend so much of our time and energy working to provide the best life for our loved ones, it is critical that we have a plan in place to protect those efforts in our absence.
+The answer is simple: it provides invaluable protection for a young family’s financial future.
+While young adults are healthy and productive, advancing their careers, buying homes and starting families, it is critical to have a plan in place to protect those efforts.

-I can use my own life as an example.
-We are a single-income household.
-Life insurance is not optional for us because the death benefit it provides would replace my income in addition to covering my final expenses.
-Without that benefit, my wife would be unable to afford health care, burdened with our collective student debt and unable to maintain a normal quality of life.
+For example, in a single-income household, life insurance is not optional.
+The death benefit it provides would replace the working partner’s income in addition to covering final expenses.
+Without that benefit, the survivor may be unable to afford health care, be burdened with student debt from both partners and unable to maintain a normal quality of life.

-In our situation, her financial future is secured with a combination of affordable term insurance to replace my income.
-It is supplemented with a smaller, guaranteed policy that will be in place for my entire life to take care of my final expenses.
+In this situation, the surviving partner’s financial future could be secured with a combination of affordable term insurance to replace the working person’s income, supplemented with a smaller, guaranteed policy that would be in place for life to take care of final expenses.

-So why should we purchase life insurance young when we aren’t likely to need it?
+So why should these young adults purchase life insurance young when they aren’t likely to need it?
 Because buying it as young adults guarantees coverage that later in life may be unobtainable.
-If we are able to get it in the future, the cost will rise dramatically as we age.
+If they are able to get it in the future, the cost will rise dramatically as they age.
 Very few people are healthier in their golden years than they were in their 20s and 30s.
 Simply put, it’s just good planning.

-I challenge you to look closely at the things of value in your life and consider if they would be sustained in the event of your passing.
-Most of us don’t have the coverage we need, but fortunately as young adults, now is the easiest and most cost effective time to get it.
+Look closely at the things of value in your life and consider if they would be sustained in the event of your passing.
+Most people don’t have the coverage they need, but fortunately young adulthood is the easiest and most cost effective time to get it.